Hamburger Kebabs (Kabobs)

 - This would be great served with Tzatziki Sauce

-This recipe adapted slightly from How To Eat Better For Less Money.All images and text ©
+This recipe adapted slightly from How To Eat Better For Less Money, a very old cookbook that still has plenty of good ideas.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Suggestions: